 Full Grain versus Top Grain Leathers

-RAKS International full grain leathers are superior to top grain leathers.
+RAKS Leatherware full grain leathers are superior to top grain leathers.

 They are stronger.
 Full grain leathers have greater tensile strength and are less likely to ‘puddle’ than leathers which have lost the surface layers.
 Top grain leathers have had the upper portion of the dermis removed therefore losing the strongest, tightest, and most dense part of the hide.
 They are not as strong as full grain leathers and will permanently stretch over time.
 Whereas properly maintained full grain leather will never look worn and will outwear textiles and top grain leather many times over.
 Since fabrics are woven, changes in their appearance from age and use detract from their beauty.
 Leather will absorb body oils during use and enhance the leather's appearance over time.
 This improvement in appearance is called patina and it’s a unique characteristic of natural leather.